carmenpelayo/ArXivScrapper/README.md

 The objective of this project is to provide Python code that enables the user to easily extract time series of monthly volume of publications in different [arXiv categories](https://arxiv.org/category_taxonomy).
 These series allow to identify trends, growth patterns, and emerging research areas, providing a valuable database for scientific and strategic analysis.

+Additionally, a web app was created to leverage the extracted data: **[link](https://arxivtracker.streamlit.app/)**.
+It can be used to:
+1. Forecast the future evolution of a certain category.
+2. Numerically and visually analyze different arXiv categories.
+3. Decompose a certain category to analyze its time components.
+4. Build your own index by aggregating categories, smoothing and standardizing.

 ## Methodology

 The project's methodology focuses on: